-Despite the dumpster fire year we’re having, I’ve continued to work on self improvement.
+No matter what 2020 looked like or how 2021 started, I’m committed to self improvement.
 Grabbing onto anything that will make life easier or happier.
-And I might be late to the game, but daily affirmations have been a great way to improve my outlook.
+I might be late to the game, but daily affirmations have been a great way to do this.

-With the uncertainty of each day and ever-changing reports on the virus, my stress has skyrocketed.
-Showing up at the hospital has been non-negotiable and I find that repeating affirmations helps me feel a sense of control over the situation.
+With uncertainty and ever-changing outlooks on the virus, my stress has skyrocketed.
+Showing up at the hospital has been non-negotiable.
+But I found that repeating affirmations helps me feel a sense of control over the situation.

 Today I am sharing all things affirmations, including the exact ones I use.
 So you can start incorporating them into your life stat!
-We will also chat about how to create your own!
+We will also be chatting about how to create your own!

 First, a little background.
 What are Affirmations?